 Each one of these groups has options, but needs to plan carefully and strategically with their CPA and Financial Advisor.

-Those with Kids in College NOW!
-O.k. obviously, you are the group that needs to the most attention and are the priority to let’s hit your options first.
+1. Those with Kids in College NOW!
+You have 4 Options and yes, I feel your urgency and you obviously are the group that needs to the most attention.
+Let’s hit your options first.

 Warning-You can claim only one type of education credit per student in the same tax year.
 However, if you pay college expenses for more than one student in the same year, you can choose to take credits on a per-student, per-year basis.
 For example, you can claim the American Opportunity Credit for one student and the Lifetime Learning Credit for the other student.

 - Make Your Child a Sub-Contractor.
 If you own a small business, this is one of the best strategies you have at your disposal.
 Expand your business to the town where your child is going to college, put them on the board of directors, give them specific marketing duties in the business…bottom line…get them legitimately involved in your business.
 THEN, you can pay them a 1099 (since they are probably over 18, unless you have a child genius) and your child now has their own small business and you get a killer write-off in your business.
 They can use the funds for college expenses and if they have taxable income they are surely in a lower tax bracket than you.
 Some interesting side benefits- Your child may learn entrepreneurship, build credit, file a tax return, learn money management and maybe, just maybe realize they aren’t getting a free ride for educational expenses.
 However, there are still a couple drawbacks.
 First, the child may now have to pay or deal with SE tax themselves, and again, once their taxable income exceeds $6,300 (in 2015), they are paying income taxes themselves (albeit at probably a lower rate).
 Is it worth the work and does it pay off?
 Run the numbers…until you do, you will never know